 This is a follow up article on the macrobiotic definition posted by Denny Waxman.
-Below, we will detail the purpose and conversations behind why it was so important to create a universal understanding of macrobiotic practice and answer the question of what is macrobiotics for both those looking into it for the first time as well as those that have been incorporating macrobiotic meals into their lives for some time.
+Below, we will detail the purpose and conversations behind what is a macrobiotic diet plan, why it was so important to create a universal understanding of macrobiotic practice and answer the question of what is macrobiotics for both those looking into it for the first time as well as those that have been incorporating macrobiotic meals into their lives for some time.
 So far, coming up with a practical definition of macrobiotics has been an exciting adventure and the following is a brief description of how it came to be.

 What is a Macrobiotic Diet Plan & Lifestyle?

 Earlier this Spring, during a conversation between Denny Waxman, the founder of the Strengthening Health Institute, and Norio Kushi, son of macrobiotic expert, Michio Kushi, on the meaning of macrobiotic.
 Norio expressed the importance of coming up with a macrobiotic definition for the world.
 George Ohsawa coined the word “macrobiotique” while he was living in France.
 Norio pointed out that the word in French has greater clarity because it automatically translates to “great life.”
 In English however, this macrobiotic meaning is not immediately apparent, which has in turn created a lot of misunderstanding and confusion.
 Norio felt it was important to come up with a comprehensive macrobiotics definition, and the idea appealed to Denny as well.
 This conversation with Norio helped recall a previous attempt to align a definition of macrobiotics in 2007.
 The goal is to help people get healthy by answer one of the most common questions, “What is a Macrobiotic Diet Plan?”